 If you come to the end of your life and someone was to ask you what your lived for, what will you say?

 If you come to the end of your life and someone was to ask you what your lived for, what will you say?
 What have you done?
 What value did you bring?
 And how did you do it?
 Why did you do it?
 These are not easy questions to be taken lightly.
 They require a good deal of introspection (yay introverts) in order to come to reliable answers.
 Part of it is writing out your greatest achievements.
 Another is identifying your core values or rules to live by.
 And the final third is understanding what activities bring you joy and fulfillment.
 This step is so important, that all of my clients start their coaching relationship with me by taking a High Tides Assessment so we can unpack the answers to these questions in detail.

 Once you are clear about what you bring to the table.
 The next step is to be able to clearly articulate that concept to others.
 You have to feel comfortable enough about what you bring and how you bring it, that when someone asks you “what do you do?” you can make your life’s work sound compelling, intriguing, and worthy of further inquiry.
 This means you can pitch better than a PSA.
 To do that, your response to that question has to be thorough, memorable, and above all concise.

 The best business people I know can make me feel the power of their work, and mission in 60 seconds or less.
 The last thing you want is your work to be forgettable.
-One way to master your pitch is to take advantage of the Pitch Better than a PSA workshop.
+One way to master your pitch is to take advantage of the Pitch Better than a PSA workshop or you can request a workshop for your community.
 I sometimes send out primers for this exercise to the mailing list so make sure you are signed up to receive the Friday Freebies.
-Otherwise, you can request a workshop for your community or group through the workshops request page to make sure you are nailing how you communicate your value.

 3. Get Real